zkutalik/ssimp_software/README.md

 ## :warning: Size of the software
 [//]: -------------------------------

-While the github folder itself is rather small (136 MB), the folder `reference_panels` that you download partially yourself is around 17 GB large when 1KG is installed.
+While the github folder itself is rather small (136 MB), the folder `reference_panels` takes up about 17 GB storage on the **hard disk** when 1KG is installed.

-Be careful when running the software in parallel!
+When running, the software uses about 5 GB of memory.
+Make sure you have enough RAM when running the software in parallel!

 ## Example